If you’re searching for the ultimate Guatemala itinerary, look no more!

 Staying Safe in Lake Atitlan

-It might come as no surprise to you all that Panajachel is my least favourite place in Latin America.
+It might come as no surprise to you all that Panajachel is my least favorite place in Latin America.

 - Walking to the Cerro de la Cruz to catch an awesome view over the city